 Common milkweed blooms from mid to late summer on our farm.
-Everything from bees to beetles love it, but it’s especially important to the monarchs on Kent Island.
+Everything from bees to beetles loves it, but it’s especially important to the monarchs on Kent Island.

 Blooming lavender plants can attract dozens of cabbage whites during the hot months.
 Come late summer and fall, sunflowers and asters are popular places for the butterflies to gather.
 I think that these little guys are charming, even if they’re a bit of a pest.

 Hummingbird moths also bumble around our farm.
-These little curiosities buzz around flower to flower, pollinating as they go.
-While these aren’t a type of butterfly (they’re only distant cousins), hummingbird moths are a sign of health of the ecosystem, and are a big joy to see in the garden.
+These little curiosities buzz around from flower to flower, pollinating as they go.
+While these aren’t a type of butterfly (they’re only distant cousins), hummingbird moths are a sign of the health of the ecosystem and are a big joy to see in the garden.

 Butterflies don’t produce honey, but they are an important cornerstone in the ecosystem.
-These insects pollinate a large amount of flowers while also serving as a food source for birds and bats.
+These insects pollinate a large number of flowers while also serving as a food source for birds and bats.

 The National Wildlife Federation provides plenty of information on how to bring butterflies to your own backyard.
 We hope that you’ll grow native plants in your yard or balcony to support our pollinating friends.